Pre-Musical Theatre

 Ages 9-13

-This class will explore the fundamentals of songwriting, including song structure, rhyme scheme, and melodic composure.
-Students may also study adjacent disciplines such as poetry or traditional composition techniques.
-This class is for highly creative students, students who enjoy writing, and students who want to explore the writing side of being a singer/songwriter such as artists like Adele and Taylor Swift.
-Students who take this class are also recommended to take our Class Piano, or Ukulele.
+The class covers the fundamentals of songwriting, including song structure, rhyme schemes, and melodic composition.
+Students may also explore adjacent disciplines such as poetry and traditional composition techniques.
+This class is ideal for highly creative students, those who enjoy writing, and anyone interested in exploring the writing side of being a singer-songwriter.
+At the end of each semester, students will have the opportunity to perform their original songs at the Enrichment Showcase.

 STEAM Robotics Lab